From Paris: 30.05, 13.06.2020

 - unisex 21 gear bikes, an easy and low entry and handbrakes.

-- unisex E-Bike with hand breaks 3 gears and support levels.
+- E-Bike with hand breaks and 3 gears.

 The bikes are equipped with: